Low-Complexity Acoustic Echo Cancellation with Neural Kalman Filtering: Experiments

 \subsection{Experimental Setup}

 We use the far-end speech in the synthetic fold of the AEC challenge \cite{icassp2021_aec} as the training corpus, which contains 10000 speech clips and each clip is 10 seconds long.
 During training, both the far-end signal and near-end signal are randomly sampled from this speech corpus.
 We use randomly generated white Gaussian noise as the RIR to generate the far-end echo signal.
 The signal-to-echo ratio (SER) is uniformly sampled from -5 dB to 5 dB.
 The duration of the far-end signal is randomly clipped to 1 s, while the near-end signal is randomly segmented to 0.5$\sim$1 s.
 The sampling rate of the audio is 16 kHz in this paper.
 As for the STFT parameters, the FFT size window length, and hop size are 1024, 1024, and 256, respectively.
 In this paper, the number of taps of the NKF is set to be 4 (i.e., $L=4$), which results in only 5.3 K real-valued trainable parameters.
-The learning rate is initialized to 0.001 and is halved every 10 epochs since the 20-th epoch.
-The total number of training epochs is 70.